The Public Paperfolding History Project

 Fairy Steps (The Witches' Ladder)

-Paper Interlacing proper
+Paper Interlacing - Verschnuren

 Strips of paper are folded into thirds to increase their strength and are used either singly or in combinations of two or three strips to create wide variety of geometrical forms.
 For full details of these forms see full text of the 1892 edition.